-Many people who have back pain arrive at our practice after being told by their doctor that they have ‘wear and tear’ in their spine, or that it’s because ‘it’s part of getting older’.
-Often they will have had an x-ray or a MRI showing that ‘some of the discs in the back are wearing out’.
-In this posting we will tell you what this means, why it happens and what to do next.
+Many people who have back pain arrive at our practice after being told by their doctor that they have ‘wear and tear’ in their spine, or that ‘it is part of getting older’.
+Often, they will have had an x-ray or an MRI showing that ‘some of the discs in the back are wearing out’.

-The intervertebral discs and vertebrae form the principle joints in your spine, at each level of the spine there is one intervertebral disc and two ‘facet joints’.
+The intervertebral discs and vertebrae from the principle joints in your spine, at each level of the spine there is one intervertebral disc and two ‘facet joints’.

 Their structure and their relationship are designed to allow the spine to move and to cope with the loads we place on our backs over the course of a lifetime (1).
 Each disc is made up of three elements;

-This is the more fluid centre of the disc, it is said to have the consistency of toothpaste.
-It’s main function is to dissipate force by its fluid nature, a bit like a water balloon if you squeeze it then it will move in any direction.
+NUCLEUS PROPULSUS – This is the more fluid centre of the disc, it is said to have the consistency of toothpaste.
+Its main function is to dissipate force by its fluid nature, a bit like a water balloon if you squeeze it then it will move in any direction.

-This part of the disc is made up of tough collagen fibres, precisely arranged in ways to resist the pressures placed upon it by the movement of the nucleus proplusus.
+ANNULUS FIBROSIS – This part of the disc is made up of tough collagen fibers, precisely arranged in ways to resist the pressures placed upon it by the movement of the nucleus proplusus.

-Only the outer few millimetres of the annulus has nerves that transmit sensation and pain.
+Only the outer few millimeters of the annulus has nerves that transmit sensation and pain.
 (1, 2).
 As we get older the vast majority of us begin to show changes in these structures, leading to a change in how they perform their tasks.
 The nucleus of the disc becomes less fluid, elastic and ‘spongy’, changes to its structure make it much ‘drier’ and therefore less able to cope with the forces exerted upon it.
 This results in the annulus having to take up more of the strain, resulting in damage.
 This damage creates ‘fissures’ in the annulus allowing the nucleus to move more freely to exert pressure on the outside of the disc (where the nerves that transmit pain are located), this is how ‘bulging discs’ occur.
-These changes also lead to an increase in the amount of pain producing nerves around the disc.
+These changes also lead to an increase in the amount of pain-producing nerves around the disc.
 (3).
-The facet joints also show changes, they begin to lose their cartilage and instead deposit bone to compensate, this is the process that leads to osteoarthritis in various joints of the body.
+The facet joints and vertebral bodies also show changes, they begin to lose their cartilage and instead deposit bone to compensate, changing the shape of the bone, this is the process that leads to osteoarthritis and what is referred to as spinal stenosis.

 What is our experience as osteopaths?

-In our clinic we commonly see patients who have back pain, they then get a MRI or an x-ray which shows ‘wear and tear’ or ‘worn discs’ and are told that it is just part of aging, and to accept it.
+At Align Body Clinic we commonly see patients who have back pain, they then get an MRI or an x-ray which shows ‘wear and tear’ or ‘worn discs’ and are told that it is just part of aging, and to accept it.
 Often this is not the full picture and can lead to an incorrect assumption that nothing can be done.
-We find it to be much more productive to take an individualised approach to each case, considering the person’s age, occupation, previous injuries etc. This, coupled with a thorough physical examination and the results of the x-ray/MRI can lead to a much clearer picture of what may be done to reduce the pain and return the person to normal activities.
-Often our patients acheive a full recovery or at the very least we can control their pain through manual treatment, exercise and advice specific to their situation.
+We find it to be much more productive to take an individualised approach to each case, considering the person’s age, occupation, previous injuries etc. This approach, coupled with a thorough physical examination and the results of the x-ray/MRI can lead to a much clearer picture of what may be done to reduce the pain and return the person to normal activities.
+Often our patients achieve a full recovery or at the very least we can control their pain through manual treatment, exercise, and advice specific to their situation.

-In cases where there is significant structural changes in the spine it is commonly possible to alter the function of the the unaffected areas, such as the midback, hips etc and acheive a reduction in pain levels and increased movement.
+In cases where there are significant structural changes in the spine, it is commonly possible to alter the function of the unaffected areas, such as the midback, hips, etc and produce a reduction in pain levels and increased movement.
 Each patient’s situation is different, only after a thorough assessment is it possible to know what the best course of action may be.